 That’s how I still think about Rolfing.
 People who step into it not expecting much are usually blown away.
 And those who know approximately what it’s about still generally feel “wow’ed” by the experience.
 It is, in my opinion, one of the most profound and effective ways I have ever known to open up the holding, tension, and constant stress that is occupying so many of our bodies.

-In 2015 I decided to leave acupuncture school and attend The Rolf Institute of Structural Integration.
-There I studied for about two years with faculty and mentors, learning the deep skills of touching, listening, seeing, and using my body differently to effect change in others.
+In 2014 I visited The Rolf Institute of Structural Integration and immediately knew I had found my home.
+There I studied for about two years with faculty and mentors, learning the skills of touching, listening to the body, seeing, and using my hands to effect change in others.
 Today I am honored to be among 2,000 Rolfers worldwide and to serve clients in Austin in their desires to heal, rehabilitate, release stress, and change their structure for the better.

 I find each and every client to be exciting, interesting, challenging, and rewarding to work with.
 To read about my clients’ experiences working with me please visit the Testimonials page.